Modelguns: Cartridges

 The modelguns cannot use any live or blank cartridges.
-Instead, the modelguns use special designed cartridges dedicated to each model.
+Instead, the dummy models come with realistic dummy cartridges and cap firing modelguns use special designed cartridges dedicated to each model.
+The cartridges are usually made of brass or less common aluminum alloy.
 The design of cartridges changed along with the evolution of modelguns and cap technology.
 Modelgun cartridges were developed and evolved over time for improved performance and realism.
 The "firing" of the cap inside the cartridge of commonly available modelguns today produces the visual effect of sparks/smoke, audible effect of bang sound and blowback action for automatic models.
-After firing, these cartridges can be reusable upon cleaning and refilling the cap.
+After firing, these cartridges can be reusable if cleaned and refilled the cap.
 Modelgun cartridges are in general not compatible among different manufacturers or different models.
 Different manufacturers have their own cartridge design and nomenclature as well as the parts count/description.

-The very early stage modelgun cartridge is just for ignition purpose with the cap sitting at the tip of the one-piece metal cartridge.
-It cannot perform blowback operation on automatic models.
-Anyway, it is unlikely that people will fire these precious models today.
+The very early stage modelgun cartridge was just for ignition purpose with the cap sitting at the tip of the one-piece metal cartridge.
+It could not perform blowback operation on automatic models.
+These precious models are mostly collector's pieces and are unlikely to be fired today.

-In 1968, MGC developed MG-Blowback cartridge for open detonator type blow back operation for their blowback models.
+In 1968, MGC developed a MG-Blowback cartridge for open detonator type blow back operation for their blowback models.
 The cartridge is extremely simple in construction and does not look like a real cartridge at all.
 It is typically just a single-piece brass open "tube" closed at one end with a machined extractor groove, thus also known as open cartridge.
-The cap is plugged deep into bottom of the cartridge and fired by a thick detonator pin.
+The cap is plugged deep into bottom of the cartridge and fired by a thick detonator pin inside the barrel.
 The exploded pressure between detonator pin and bottom of cartridge produces the blowback effect.
 However, it is difficult to achieve stable blowback performance as it uses paper caps which left residue built up on the detonator pin and inside the cartridge.
 The cartridge is also very hard to clean after fired.

 In 1979, plastic cap with a phosphorus composition filler specially designed for modelgun was invented.

 In 1980, Marushin developed its own closed type blowback design and it is called Plug Fire Cartridge (PFC).
-The cartridge has size and shape similar to real cartridges but can be screwed separable.
+The cartridge has size and shape similar to real cartridges but can be screwed apart.
 It is made with machined brass multi-piece consisting of a simulated primer, base, piston and the "bullet".
-The plastic cap is plugged inside and sit on a piston which helps to keep the pressure of exploded gas to provide the blowback force.
+The plastic cap is plugged inside and sits on a piston which helps to keep the pressure of exploded gas to provide the blowback force.
 The blowback performance is much improved and cleanup is also easier.